Benawi/Ruby-Enumerable/README.md

 ### Decode a Morse code message [Requirements](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/morse_code.md)

-- [x] Create a method to decode a Morse code character, takes a string parameter, and return the corresponding character in uppercase (e.g. decode_char(".-") returns "A").
-- [x] Create a method to decode an entire word in Morse code, takes a string parameter, and return the string representation.
-Every character in a word will be separated by a single space (e.g. decode_word("-- -.--") returns "MY").
-- [x] Create a method to decode the entire message in Morse code, takes a string parameter, and return the string representation.
-Every word will be separated by 3 space
+- [x] Create a class MyList that has an instance variable @list.
+- [x] Create a module MyEnumerable that implements the following methods
+     - #all?
+     - #any?
+     - #filter

 <p align="right">(<a href="#readme-top">back to top</a>)</p>